Harshshen/CertiVerse/README.md

 ### The problem CertiVerse solves
-Online certificate generation and validation system using Blockchain Technology.
 The problem at hand revolves around the current state of certificate issuance and validation in a world where a multitude of training programs, courses, and qualifications are offered.
 The existing system lacks an efficient and tamper-proof mechanism for verifying digital certificates, creating challenges for Government Offices, Students, Industry professionals, and Institutes.
 In the absence of a robust solution, there is a significant risk of certificate fraud and misrepresentation.
 Even the government issued certificates such as Birth certificate, Property details, Caste certificate are easily faked nowadays.
 So solving this problem was a must.
 We created a Dapp which solves this problem by coverting the generated certificates using blockchain into NFTs (Non Fungible Tokens) which makes them transparent and immutable.